akanadocs/akanadocs.github.io/sp/platform-monitoring.md

 		<td>org.apache.lucene.store.jdbc.<wbr>JdbcStoreException</td>
 		<td>Search index database error</td>
 		<td>High</td>
 		<td>1) If the log includes the phrase like 'Duplicate entry [X] for [Y]', wait to see if it resolves itself.
 If it does not resolve itself, restart the container <br> 2) If the log includes the phrase 'Deadlock found when trying to get lock', it should resolve itself<br> 3) If the log includes the phrase 'No entry for [X] table index_objects', wait to see if it resolves itself.
 If it does not resolve itself, force a reindex by truncating the INDEX_OBJECTS, INDEX_QUEUE and INDEX_STATUS tables.
-Restart one of the Community Manager servers.</tr>
+Restart one of the Community Manager servers.
 <tr>
 		<td>Timeout waiting for idle object</td>
 		<td>Typically a full connection pool due to load </td>